jrusso2/PasswordChecker/README.md

     a.
 The program checks if the suffix of your hashed password matches any of the returned suffixes from the API
     b.
 If a match is found, the associated breach count is displayed

-This project is altered from the Zero To Mastery python course.
-After completing the project during the course, I found it to be unintuitive so I altered the main function to make it more user-friendly.